Chadarius/StarCitizenVoiceAtk/README.md

 ### Download All the Commands

 You can download the latest [VoiceAttack Macros here](https://github.com/Chadarius/StarCitizenVoiceAtk/releases/latest).
 The "ASMBL Astra-Profile.vap" contains all the macros.
-But I've also broken the sections up into individual VAP files just so it is easy to see what may have changed.
 The "ASMBL Init.vap" is also required to use the resolution independent macros.
-I've also exported the commands seperately by category should you only want to update or use one of those instead.

 ### Create New Profile
 First create a new profile to hold your custom macros for Star Citizen.
 I created a new profile named "ASMBL Astra".
-This is the Star Citizen pack from HCS Voice Packs.
-Some of my custom macros use HCS VoicePack commands.
+ASTRA is the Star Citizen pack from HCS Voice Packs.
+A few of my custom macros use HCS VoicePack commands.

 Next create a second profile to hold the resolution independent initialization variables.
 I named mine "ASMBL Init".